milk666/NSxtNet/README.md

 NSxtNet
 =======

-NSxtNet is server framework with based on Netty.
+NSxtNet is server framework with based on Netty and RestExpress.